SimoneSped/SimoneSped.github.io/about.markdown

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

-Greetings!
+Hey there!

-My name is Simone Spedicato, I come from a rural town in southern Italy, and at present I am pursuing a Master's degree in Astronomy and Astrophysics at the University of Vienna in Austria.
-Additionally, I am also a Bachelor's student of Physics at the same University.
-My areas of interest encompass machine learning, nano-technologies, star-forming regions, and planetary sciences.
+My name is Simone Spedicato, and I come from a small town in the Apulia region of southern Italy.
+Currently, I'm pursuing a Master's degree in Astronomy and Astrophysics at the University of Vienna in Austria.
+Additionally, I'm also a Bachelor's student in Physics at the same university.
+My interests span a wide range of subjects, including machine learning, nano-technologies, star formation, and planetary sciences.

-I have an active role as a junior science communicator, specializing in outreach initiatives.
-Specifically, I proudly represent Austria as the Austrian representative at the Central European Hub of Europlanet.
+I have a strong passion for science communication and actively participate in outreach programs.
+It's a role that brings me a lot of joy.
+As a matter of fact, I proudly represent Austria as the Austrian representative at the Central European Hub of [Europlanet](https://www.europlanet-society.org).

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)